Skip to content

 actor: openclaw-engineering-agent

-This is defense-in-depth: actors should still handle adversarial input, but the transport layer filters obvious attacks before they arrive.
+This is defense-in-depth: actors should still handle adversarial input, but the transport layer can filter obvious attacks before they arrive.

 All configuration is validated against JSON Schema via AJV. orgloop validate enforces schemas before runtime: